 Southern Resident killer whales are among the world's most PCB-contaminated marine mammals, which has been implicated in a range of negative health effects (Alva et al. 2012).
 It is estimated that Southern Residents have 4 to 7 times the daily PCB intake compared to Northern Residents (Cullon et al. 2009).
 Salmon, especially Chinook, comprise most of their diet and are thus the major source of contamination (Cullon et al. 2009).
+Transient killer whales have higher levels of PCBs compared to either resident population (Ross 2006) and are in a higher trophic level, eating marine mammals (Ross et al. 2000).
 PCBs have been seen to cause reproductive impairment, immunotoxicity, skeletal abnormalities, endocrine disruption, and negative effects on population growth rate in marine mammals (Alva et al. 2012).
 While there are no established health effects thresholds for PCBs in killer whales, the levels in Puget Sound killer whales is above the health effects threshold for harbor seals that is based on immune system and endrocrine endpoints and predicted to remain high for decades, mostly driven by the long half lives of PCBs (Hickey et al. 2007).

-Total PCBs in blubber biopsy samples collected in 1993-1997 averaged 146 ppm (lipid weight) in Southern Resident males vs. 37 ppm in Northern Resident males (Ross et al. 2000).
+Total PCBs in blubber biopsy samples collected in 1993-1997 averaged 146 ppm (lipid weight) in Southern Resident males vs. 37 ppm in Northern Resident males and 251 ppm in Transient males (Ross et al. 2000).
 Southern resident males sampled in 2004/2006 averaged 62 ppm (Krahn et al. 2007).
 Females off-load PCBs during calving and lactation, resulting in lower concentrations than males, by about a factor of three in the 1993-1997 study.
 PCB levels rise quickly in nursing calves, then the levels fall as the PCBs are diluted with growth, with levels in males increasing with age and females increasing until the onset of reproduction (Hickey et al. 2007).

 A north-south gradient in increasing PCB levels has also been observed in harbor seals, which are non-migratory.
 Ross et al. (2004) reported average total PCB concentrations in adult seal blubber of 1.1 ppm in Queen Charlotte Strait, 2.5 ppm in the Strait of Georgia, and 18 ppm in Puget Sound.
-More recently, WDFW analyzed the blubber of 24 seal pups at four locations in Puget Sound (Noel et al. 2011).
+More recently, WDFW analyzed the blubber of 24 seal pups at four locations in Puget Sound (Ecology 2011i).
 Total PCBs ranged from 1.0 to 9.4 ppm.
-Concentrations increased following the order Hood Canal < Whidbey Basin < South Sound < Main Basin (Figure 23).
-As with killer whales, indicators of adverse health impacts have been observed in harbor seals and linked to PCBs or other persistent organic pollutants (Cullon et al. 2012, Noel et al. 2011, Mos et al. 2010).
+Concentrations increased following the order Hood Canal < Whidbey Basin < South Sound < Main Basin (Figure 25).
+As with killer whales, indicators of adverse health impacts have been observed in harbor seals and linked to PCBs or other persistent organic pollutants (Cullon et al. 2012, Ecology 2011i, Mos et al. 2010).

-Figure 23.
-PCBs in Blubber of Puget Sound Seal Pups, 2009 (from Noel et al. 2011; mean and standard error)
+Figure 25.
+PCBs in Blubber of Puget Sound Seal Pups, 2009 (from Ecology 2011i; mean and standard error)